-Breathing new life into what many would consider a worn out formula, Orange proves that even overused set-pieces could be spun into something wholly immersive under the right care.
-By only giving events a gentle push when need be, this anime offers freedom to let everything run its course.
-To emote in ways that feel at home for its characters and not at the mercy of the scriptwriters pushing an agenda.
+Breathing new life into what many would consider being a worn out formula, Orange proves that any set-piece could be spun into something wholly immersive under the right care.
+By only giving events a gentle push when needed, this anime found a way to offer freedom too noticeably absent in other works.
+A way to let things run their course.
+To give characters chances to emote in ways that feel at home with who they are and not what the screenplay strongarm them into being.
 To let what must be, be.
-With acclaimed director, Hiroshi Hamasaki, the man behind such works as Steins;Gate and Texhnolyze, taking the helm, this is instantly felt with the first painted frame that makes itself known to us, as things come into focus and we're formally introduced to this world and the tale it wishes to display.
+With acclaimed director, Hiroshi Hamasaki, the man behind such works as Steins;Gate and Texhnolyze, taking the helm, this is immediately expressed with the first soft brushstroke that gives the world of Orange life, as things come into focus and we're formally introduced to the story it wishes to convey.

 After opening a letter addressed to her, Naho is rendered speechless by the contents written inside: